HEnquist/camilladsp/README.md

 ```
 * `samplerate`

-  The `samplerate` setting decides the samplerate that everything will run at.
+  The `samplerate` setting decides the sample rate that everything will run at.
   This rate must be supported by both the capture and  playback device.

 * `chunksize`